 The Elliot Wave theory gained popularity in 1935 when Elliot made a prediction of a stock market bottom.

-To this day, price fluctuations in the financial market still pose somewhat of a conundrum for the scientific community.
-However, in the early 1900s, theorists were already trying to link the markets’ behaviour with nature, an innovative concept known as “biomimicry” and the basis for the Elliott Wave Theory.
+To this day, price fluctuations in the financial markets still pose somewhat of a conundrum for the scientific community.
+However, in the early 1900s, theorists were already trying to link the markets’ behaviour with nature, an innovative concept known as “biomimicry” and the basis for the Elliott Wave theory.

 Elliott Wave Theory relates these wave patterns to the mass psychology of investors.
 Their mood swings and confidence in the market create these price movement patterns, alternating between optimism and pessimism.

 The three corrective waves, labelled A, B and C, follow after the first five impulse waves, and when looked at in combination, go in the opposite direction to the impulse waves.
-This will either be downwards or upwards, depending on whether it’s a bull or bear market.
+This will either be downwards or upwards, depending on whether it is a bull or bear market.

 The flat formation is simpler, as typically the waves are all the same length.
 A sideways pattern will occur, correcting the impulse waves.

 Triangle formations are made up of 5 sub-waves, with each side subdivided further into 3 waves, hence forming a 3-3-3-3-3 structure.
 This may be a combination of complex corrections, including both zigzags and flat formations, and are either converging or diverging trend lines moving sideways.